-1.26 Yes, this will take the form of a CIL, Planning Obligations and Legal Agreements SPD.
+1.25 Yes, this will take the form of a CIL, Planning Obligations and Legal Agreements SPD.
 This will primarily sets out how Ealing will use its ability to secure planning obligations to promote sustainable development and provides a charging schedule for new infrastructure that will arise from any new development in the borough.
 It will also cover the use by the Council of other powers to secure legal agreements related to development proposals as, for example, its powers as the local highway authority, and the role of the Greater London Authority.
 Stakeholders and the public will be consulted on the CIL preliminary draft charging schedule, for a 6 week period during January-February 2014.
-A draft CIL charging schedule will then be published for consultation in Autumn 2014.
-Subject to any representations received, it will be submitted for examination by the end of 2014.
-Subject to the Inspector's report it will be ready for adoption by the end of March 2015.
+A draft CIL charging schedule was published for consultation in March-April 2015.
+Subject to any representations received, it will be submitted for examination by Autumn 2015.
+Subject to the Inspector's report it will be ready for adoption by the end of the year.